-Supporting People funding for homelessness is being cut and savings of £500,000 need to be made by 31 March 2013.
+Supporting People funding for homelessness is being cut and savings of £500,000 need to be achieved.
 This will provide huge challenges and may mean the loss of specialist accommodation based solutions in Oxford for homeless people.
 This will also put more pressure on other housing which is in high demand.
 Furthermore, gaps in the market could lead to unregulated supported housing with risk to clients.